PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 v2.0 is selected as a default for applications that support consumer accounts.

-The contents of the token are not decoded directly in applications and are intended for the API only, however, for troubleshooting purposes you can decode your tokens using [https://jwt.ms/](https://jwt.ms/)  or [https://jwt.io/](https://jwt.io/)  sites.
+The contents of the token are not decoded directly in applications and are intended for the API only, however, for troubleshooting purposes you can decode your JSON Web Tokens using [https://jwt.ms/](https://jwt.ms/)  or [https://jwt.io/](https://jwt.io/)  sites.

 V1.0